 “Why?” — you ask.
 The free plugins you find on WordPress.org go through rigorous testing and must comply with the latest WordPress conventions in order to be published.
 While you may get a slider plugin with not so many options, those limitations mean that there are less moving parts.
 The plugin is often more stable, secure, faster to configure and easier on your page load (and great for new WordPress users).

 It’s always best to use a WordPress theme that’s made fully compatible with the slider plugins it comes bundled with.
 I always suggest you try our Total WordPress theme, which has been thoroughly tested with two of the most used sliders today.

 If you don’t want to switch themes, but still want a carousel on your website then you’ll find the list beneficial.
 The plugins listed here satisfy two most important conditions.
 They are:

 - Regularly updated

 - Provide good support via WordPress.org forums

 It seems that there’s still a high demand for sliders, which is awesome, and if used properly they can improve user experience and sometimes even conversion rates.
-New and exciting WordPress slider plugins are frequently released and we’ll do our best to keep up.
+New and exciting free WordPress slider plugins are frequently released and we’ll do our best to keep up.